sourcegraph/sourcegraph-public-snapshot/xlang/xlang.notes.md

 # xlang notes

+**HISTORICAL NOTE**: This document dates from September 2016.
+It explains our initial prototype when we switched away from srclib indexing to a just in time approach using LSP.
+It does not accurately reflect the current system, but largely the ideas survived until today.
+As such we leave it as around as a fun read.

 ## Shocking things!

 - Everything is done in memory (except reading source files from GOROOT for the Go language server at the moment).